Auxiliary-assisted energy distillation from quantum batteries

 Here $\mathcal{T}$ denotes the time ordering.
 The amount of energy extractable through the unitary, $U(T)$, from the state, $\rho_B$, is given by

 By selecting the optimal unitary, which minimizes the second term of Eq. \eqref{2}, the energy extraction can be optimized.
-The maximum amount of extractable energy can be thus written as
+The maximum amount of extractable energy can thus be written as

-where $U_{\min}$ is the unitary operation for which the optimum value can be achieved.
-Since, in the next section, we will discuss energy extraction using measurements, to specifically denote the extractable energy using only unitary operations, we have used the symbol $U$ in the superscript of $W_{\max}$ in the left-hand side of the above expression.
+where $U_{\min}$ is the unitary operation for which the optimum value can be achieved. {Since, in the next section, we will discuss energy extraction using measurements, to specifically denote the extractable energy using only unitary operations, we use the symbol $W^{U}$, where $U$ in the superscript of $W$ denotes unitary operations in the left-hand side of the above expression.}

 A state, $\sigma$, corresponding to a Hamiltonian, ${H}$, is called passive with respect to the unitary operation, if no unitary operation can extract energy from the state, $\sigma$.
-Thus for the states, $\sigma$, we can write Let the set of eigenvalues and eigenvectors of $H$ be $\{\epsilon_i\}_i$ and $\{\kett{\epsilon_i}\}_i$, respectively, where the eigenvalues are arranged in ascending order, i.e., $\epsilon_i<\epsilon_{i+1}$ for all $i$.
+Thus for the states, $\sigma$, we can write Let the set of eigenvalues and eigenvectors of $H$ be $\{\epsilon_i\}_i$ and $\{\kett{\epsilon_i}\}_i$, respectively, where the eigenvalues are arranged in ascending order, i.e., $\epsilon_i\leq\epsilon_{i+1}$ for all $i$.
 Then passive state, $\sigma$, corresponding to the Hamiltonian, $H$, is known to commute with $H$ and can always be expressed in the form $\sigma=\sum_i \lambda_i \kett{\epsilon_i}\braa{\epsilon_i}$ where $\lambda_i\geq \lambda_{i+1}$ are the set of eigenvalues arranged in decreasing order.
 Precisely, if for a particular arrangement of the basis, $\{\kett{\epsilon_i}\}$, the eigenvalues of the Hamiltonian satisfy $\epsilon_i<\epsilon_j$, then the eigenvalues of the passive state with respect to the unitary operation will follow the opposite order, i.e., $\lambda_i\geq \lambda_j$~\cite{Lenard_1978,Pusz_1978}.

 Corresponding to every initial battery state, $\rho_{B}$, there exists a passive state, $\sigma_{\rho_{B}}$, and a unitary operator, $U_{\min}$, such that $\sigma_{\rho_{B}}=U_{\min}\rho_{B} U_{\min}^\dagger$.
 The unitary's suffix signifies that it is the unitary that can extract the most possible energy from the battery, initially prepared in the state $\rho_{B}$.
-Because once one reaches the passive state, $\sigma_{\rho_{B}}$, can no longer extract energy from it.
+Because once one reaches the passive state, $\sigma_{\rho_{B}}$, no further energy can be extracted from it.
 Thus, the maximum amount of energy that can be extracted from a state, $\rho_{B}$, is